Abu Yusuf Mohammad Khalilur Rahman

 Abu Yusuf Mohammad Khalilur Rahman is a Bangladesh Nationalist Party politician and a former member of parliament for Joypurhat-2.

 Career

 Rahman was elected to parliament from Joypurhat-2 as a Bangladesh Nationalist Party candidate in 1991, 1996, 1996, and 2001.
-He was an executive committee member of Bangladesh Nationalist Party but was expelled for his support of reforming the party during the 2007-08 caretaker government term.
-He was readmitted to Bangladesh Nationalist Party in 2018.
+He was an executive committee member of the Bangladesh Nationalist Party but was expelled for his support of reforming the party during the 2007-08 caretaker government term.
+He was readmitted to the Bangladesh Nationalist Party in 2018.